ziap/ziap.github.io/content/blog/parallel-array/index.md

 ```

 This seems like a solid interface, but you'll soon realize that you can't do
-anything with the generic parameter other than defining types.
+anything with the generic parameter other than define types.
 Implementing the
 `init` function is impossible because we didn't pass in anything.
 This gives us
 an important takeaway of TypeScript type-level metaprogramming: You can
 generate types from values, but not the other way around.
 So you have to move
-as much logic to value-level as possible, even though it's called type-level
+as much logic to the value-level as possible, even though it's called
-metaprogramming.
-This is one of TypeScript's limitations, but in this case it's
+type-level metaprogramming.
+This is one of TypeScript's limitations, but in
-easy to get around.
-We can make the layout a run time parameter, and let the
+this case it's easy to get around.
+We can make the layout a run time parameter
-type system infer the generic parameter.
+and let the type system infer the generic parameter.

 ```ts
 class ParallelArray<T extends Constraint> {